Is your recycling a fire hazard?

 In recent years, there has been a spike in fires erupting at recycling facilities due to lithium-ion batteries — like the battery contained in that cell phone and other electronics or rechargeable batteries.
 One facility fire even took place right in Denton, Texas.

 In addition to fires breaking out at recycling facilities, collection trucks have also gone up in flames from lithium-ion batteries.
 It goes without saying that these fires are an extreme safety hazard for both drivers and the people working in recycling facilities.
-Find out what other mis-recycled items cause potential safety hazards here (link to Hoses, Cords, Wires, Chains – What to Do blog).
+Find out what other mis-recycled items cause potential safety hazards here.

 Why electronics and batteries are explosive.